awburgess/go-geocode-this/README.md

 # High Concurrency Geocoder

-Serialize JSON responses from IN Geocoder using Goroutines for concurrency
+Creates a single output CSV using State of Indiana Public Geocoder using Goroutines for concurrency

+**NOTE**: This provides no support for addresses outside of Indiana

 # Usage